 Gorge Access Permits Required - The park now offers gorge access permits that are required for any visitor wishing to enter the gorge or visit the base of the waterfall.
 Details about the permit are available here.
+You can purchase permits online or at the park visitor center.
+Due to the limited daily quantity of permits, we recommend purchasing your permit online in advance.
 Please note: No refunds, exchanges, date transfers, or rain checks will be issued for permits.
-Permits are available online only.
-No cash is accepted on-site for the purchase of a permit.

 Trail Access that Requires a Permit:

 The park has a trail that runs through the gorge to the base of the waterfall.
 Trail routes to the gorge, through the gorge, and to the base of the waterfall are rugged and steep with uneven terrain.
 They have significant elevation drops and include walking along the rocky riverbed.
 Natural trail surfaces are varied and include water crossings, boulders and other obstacles.
 These are not improved trails.

 Shortcut to Downstream - 1.0 Miles - Natural Surface - Moderate

 Downstream Trail - 1.5 Miles - Natural Surface - Difficult

 Trails and rocks at the waterfall and gorge area are often slippery, so wear sturdy shoes and remember safety first.
 Keep in mind the weather when planning your visit.
 Sudden heavy rainfalls can result in flash floods and streams can become very dangerous.

 The gorge area of the park is a natural feature unaltered by man, as is most of the park.
 Therefore, there are inherent hazards.
 While very beautiful, this is a rugged area.

 - The hike to the gorge is not an improved trail.
 This is an adventurous hike and is not suitable for small children.